Description And Comments

 An Austin, Texas, mom found World of Color challenging:

-For a $10 per person cover charge, you can watch World of Color from the Cove Bar.
+You can also watch World of Color from the Cove Bar.
 The view of the projections is less than ideal, but no reservations are required, and you can sit down with an adult beverage during the show.

 After the show, if you are headed to the hotels or Downtown Disney, you can bypass the crowd at the main entrance by exiting through the Grand Californian.